graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 See the `Poplar and Poplibs User Guide
 <https://documents.graphcore.ai/documents/UG1/latest>`_ for more background
 about replicated graphs.

+**Note:** replicated graphs are not supported when running on an IPU Model.

 Selecting the number of replicas
 ________________________________